Q: Do I need a Bachelor’s degree in Music Therapy to be considered for the Master’s Program?

 Q: I am an international student.
 What is the desired TOEFL score for admission?

-A. Successful candidates typically score 600 on the paper-based exam; 250 on the computer-based exam; or 100 on the internet-based exam.
+A. Successful candidates typically score 600 on the paper-based exam or 100 on the internet-based exam.

 Q: My primary instrument is not guitar or piano.
 Should I still apply to this program?